 “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime.” — Mark Twain

-We’re fans of the weekend road trip: the somewhat spur of the moment jaunt to a place no more than about three hours away.
-There’s something so satisfying about being able to pack a small duffle in about eight minutes (in this case, mostly taken up an industrial size bottle of 50 SPF sunscreen and a beach towel), plus a bag with basic supplies for an Airbnb (2/3 bottle of vino tinto that’s been sitting on the kitchen counter for four days, a church key, two Mahou Estrellas, some trail mix, a couple of almost-too-ripe bananas (for Tom!), peanut butter, “Champion of the World” bread from Aldi, and, ideally, a Leatherman (especially the one with the mussels fork attachment, if it hadn’t got confiscated by TSA a couple years ago at IAD when I accidentally forgot to take it out my purse before flying), and hit the highway.
+We’re fans of the weekend road trip: the somewhat spur of the moment jaunt to a place within three hours’ drive.
+There’s something so satisfying about being able to pack a small duffle in about eight minutes, plus a bag with basic Airbnb supplies—in this case, 2/3 bottle of vino tinto that’s been sitting on the kitchen counter for four days, a church key, two Mahou Estrellas, some trail mix, a couple of almost-too-ripe bananas, “Champion of the World” bread from Aldi, and a Leatherman—and hit the highway.

-As roadtrippers know, half the fun is the time spent in the car.
-It’s fascinating to see the landscape as it changes and evolves even over the span of a few hours, particularly when it’s mostly unchartered territory.
+As road-trippers know, half the fun is the time spent in the car.
+It’s fascinating to see the landscape as it morphs, even over the span of a few hours, particularly when it’s mostly unchartered territory.
 Road trip conversations tend to cover a wide variety of topics and twist and turn like the highway itself.
 If you see an interesting detour, whether linguistically or in actuality, you can opt to take it.
-We put the whole of Tom’s extensive music collection on shuffle, having fun with our own version of Name That Tune in three notes or less with certain songs that I lump in the category “Christmas or Jethro Tull” (one of the pitfalls of a comprehensive shuffle in April is the occasional holiday tune) and watched as road signs for cities and towns appeared on the horizon and then disappeared in the rearview mirror: Benidorm, Sant Vicent del Raspeig, Elche.
+We put the whole of Tom’s extensive music collection on shuffle, having fun with our own version of Name That Tune in three notes or less and watched as road signs for cities and towns appeared on the horizon and then disappeared in the rearview mirror: Benidorm, Sant Vicente del Raspeig, Elche.
 Before we knew it, we had reached our destination.

 The first designated city in the Alicante province, Orihuela is a town of about 33,000 inhabitants and steeped in history.
 Originally settled by the Romans who called it Orcelis, it eventually became the capital of the Visigoth province in 576.
 After the Visigoths the Moors came, establishing a strong presence here as they did in much of southern Spain.
 The remains of the Moorish Oriheula Castle sit atop the hills surrounding the town.
 One hill beyond, a large cross dominates and is easily visible from the streets below.

 We checked into our Airbnb, then headed out into the warm sunshine to explore.
 It was indeed toastier than in Jávea.
-Oriheula is a charming place full of shops, cafes, and churches–many churches.
-The Segura River flows through the middle and walkways flank either side.
-As with many Spanish towns and villages it has a medieval city center with the main street, in Orihuela’s case, being solely for pedestrians.
-The architecture is gorgeous and the buildings and streets offer fascinating detail.
+Orihuela is a charming place full of shops, cafes, and churches–many churches.
+Walkways flank both sides of the Segura River as it flows through town.
+Most Spanish towns and villages have a medieval city center, and in many, like Orihuela, the old town is solely for pedestrians.
+The architecture is gorgeous, and the buildings and streets offer fascinating detail.

-Orihuela is also a university town, home to Miguel Hernandez University, named for the poet who rose from poverty and illiteracy, ultimately using his craft in service to the Republican side of the Spanish Civil War.
-His story is touching and definitely worth googling.
-We walked by one of the main buildings in the urban campus.
-As it was a nice day, students sat outside at little tables, drinking café con leches and smoking cigarettes, either absorbed in books or engaged in deep conversations.
+Since 1996 Orihuela has also been a university town, home to Miguel Hernandez University, named for the poet who rose from poverty and illiteracy, ultimately using his craft in service to the Republican side of the Spanish Civil War.
+As we strolled along, we walked by one of the main buildings on the urban campus.
+It was a nice day and students sat outside at little tables drinking café con leches and smoking cigarettes, either absorbed in books or engaged in deep conversations.
 I think it’s the same in college towns the world over.

 In the old town we passed intriguing little shops closed for siesta on our way to the Orihuela Cathedral, a large and magnificent gothic structure built atop an old mosque.
 The original part took almost 200 years to build, from 1281 to 1413.
-Additions were subsequently added culminating in an ornate baroque section in 1733.
-Walking through the massive space the evolution of the architectural styles was clearly evident.
+Subsequent additions include an ornate baroque section from 1733.
+Walking through the massive space was a lesson in the evolution of the architectural styles.

 Wandering around the corner on a beautifully cobbled side street, we found an outside table at a little cafe called Café del Poeta, an homage to Miguel Hernández.
-The barista/bartender, a friendly efficient guy in his late 20s came out and took our orders: two beers and a tapas we soon found was common to that part of the world called a “bicicleta” — an eggy potato salad atop a little piece of bread.
-The special, chalked on a small blackboard, advertised a vermouth and bicicleta for 2,50 euros.
-After the beer, Tom tried the vermouth.
+The barista/bartender, a friendly efficient guy in his late 20s, came out and took our orders: two beers and a tapa we soon found was common to that part of the world called a “bicicleta” — an eggy potato salad atop a little piece of bread.
+It was part of a special chalked on a small blackboard: bicicleta y vermouth 2,50 euros.
+Finishing his beer, Tom tried the vermouth.
 It came sweet and dark over one large ice cube and garnished with both an olive and an orange slice.

 Later that evening we meandered through the downtown, killing time before our dinner reservation.
-A large square dominates this part of town; a big fountain anchoring one end and a substantial play ground, the other.
-Benches line the sides and on this beautiful Friday evening the space was teeming with people milling around and filling the benches lining the perimeter.
-Kids ran around laughing loudly, riding scooters, playing chase or pick-up games of futbol.
+A large square dominates this part of town: a big fountain anchoring one end and a substantial playground the other.
+On this beautiful Friday the space was teeming with people milling around and filling the benches lining the perimeter.
+Kids ran around laughing loudly, riding scooters, and playing chase or pick-up games of fútbol.
 Older people, almost all casually but nattily dressed, sat chatting in pairs or groups.
-Teenagers in jeans and T-shirts, the latter often sporting nonsensical statements in English (“Brigadier Denim Co.
-London City, Go On!”
-“San Diego River Rowing Club, Est. 1987”) flirted inexpertly and checked their cell phones.
+Teenagers in jeans and T-shirts, the latter often sporting nonsensical statements in English (“Hollywood Linen Company 100% Guaranteed U.S. State”,”San Diego River Rowing Club Est. 1987″) flirted inexpertly and checked their cell phones.
 Parents helped their children down the slides or up the monkey bars.
 Chic grandmothers wearing oversized sunglasses and leather moto jackets kept a sharp but indulgent eye on grandkids.
-I am a sucker for urban public spaces that are well used by all demographics and this square seemed almost perfect in that regard.
-We sat on a bench people-watching and petting the dogs walking by with their owners.
+I am a sucker for urban public spaces that are well used by all demographics, and this square seemed almost perfect in that regard.
+We sat on a bench people-watching and petting the dogs out for walks.

-The next morning, we made a beeline for the Cafe del Poeta (why mess with a good thing?) for coffee, then set off for a hike up to the Moorish castle.
+The next morning we made a beeline back to Cafe del Poeta for coffee, then set off for a hike up to the Moorish castle.
 The trail, some parts more clearly marked than others, wound from the city center below to the ruins above.
-As we trekked upward the church bells began to ring ten times for the hour and two roosters in the town started to crow, their cockadoodle-dos clearly audible from the summit.
-(I have yet to hear a Spanish rooster crow before 9:15 in the morning.)
-The view of the city nestled in the valley below was spectacular.
-Ancient church bell towers, densely packed apartments, and the periodic cobalt blue tiled domed roof evidence of the Moorish influence sparkled in the sunlight.
+As we trekked upward the church bells rang ten times for the hour and two roosters in the town started to crow, their cockadoodle-dos clearly audible from the summit.
+(As an aside, I have yet to hear a Spanish rooster crow before 9:15 in the morning.)
+Far below, the views of the city and surrounding valley were spectacular: ancient church bell towers, densely packed apartments, and the occasional blue-tiled domed roof all sparkled in the sunlight.
 Beyond the town proper were acres of immaculately gridded farms and groves of lemon, orange, almond, and pomegranate trees.
 Marveling at the vista below, we realized we had found a gem in little Orihuela.
 It’s not a place that typically makes any of the Top Ten lists of places to go in Spain, at least by American standards.
 Even among our new Spanish friends, while some had heard of the town, few had visited.
 It’s a lesson in stepping off the beaten path every now and then to discover your own destinations without always relying on an established list of “must-sees.”

 That evening as we changed for dinner we heard what sounded like a marching band down below in the street.
 We hurried out before they passed to find the streets filled with spectators cheering on a parade.
-Twenty or so women in dark clothes and white gloves were carrying a large statue of Mary on their shoulders.
+Twenty or so women in dark clothes and white gloves were carrying a large statue of the Virgin Mary on their shoulders.
 Just behind, a group of men, again in dark clothing, marched along playing trumpets, trombones, and drums.
-Tom remarked he wasn’t sure if he was in Orihuela or The Godfather Part II.
-Later, after dinner as we walked back to our room past the public square we saw that it was filled townspeople.
-Primarily senior citizens, they were seated in row upon row of folding chairs listening a priest lecturing into a microphone from atop the little pavilion.
-Around him were seated about 15 other priests, nodding in agreement with his words, the statue of Mary carefully ensconced to one side.
-All around the perimeter, albeit a bit more quietly and respectfully, the children ran and played, the teenagers flirted, the parents helped the smaller kids on the merry-go-round and the money bars, and the grandmothers, chic as ever, perhaps with an ear attuned to the speech nearby, kept ever watchful eyes on their grandkids.
+It could have been a scene straight out of The Godfather Part II.
+It was mesmerizing.
+Later, as we walked back to our room, we past the public square and saw that it was densely packed with townspeople.
+Primarily senior citizens, they were seated in row upon row of folding chairs listening intently to a priest lecturing into a microphone from atop the little pavilion.
+Around him a dozen other priests were seated, nodding in agreement with his words, the statue of Mary carefully ensconced to one side.
+All around the perimeter, albeit a bit more quietly and respectfully, the children ran and played, the teenagers flirted, the parents helped the smaller kids on the merry-go-round and the monkey bars, and the grandmothers, chic as ever—perhaps with an ear attuned to the speech nearby—kept watchful eyes on their grandkids.